flipcamp/GHbook/gosden.md

 (For those concerned with issues of copyright infringement, the following websites provide introductory information about fair use and copyright law in the academy: Rene Hobbs’s [Copyright Clarity for the College Community](https://sites.google.com/a/udel.edu/wfi2012/renee-hobbs-workshop) and Stanford University Libraries’ [Copyright FAQ](http://fairuse.stanford.edu/overview/faqs/) and [Fair Use Guide](http://fairuse.stanford.edu/overview/fair-use/).)

-## Sight-Singing Assessment ##
+### Sight-Singing Assessment ###

 The need to assess student singing on a frequent and regular basis is one of the perennial challenges for those of us who teach aural skills classes.
 At FlipCamp Music Theory, Gretchen Foley discussed her use of [SmartMusic](http://www.smartmusic.com/) to assess sight singing exercises that her students perform and record each week outside of class.
 She explained how the program can provide instant feedback to students on the accuracy of their performances in terms of pitch and rhythm, as well as an approximate grade.
 Gretchen (or her teaching assistants) can then access students’ sound files both to confirm (or adjust) their grades and to evaluate the accuracy of their solfège.
 Not only does this free up a significant amount of class-time, it also helps students establish a more consistent routine for practicing their sight singing.

 Other programs that conference participants have used to collect audio recordings of students’ sight singing exercises include [DropVox](http://www.irradiatedsoftware.com/dropvox/) and [SoundCloud](https://soundcloud.com/).
 However, these programs are not designed specifically for music educators, and do not offer the extensive recording/grading features that make SmartMusic such an effective tool.

+(Nevertheless, even fairly basic recording technology can still be very useful, as Trevor de Clercq explains [here](declerq.html).)

-## Social Media ##
+### Social Media ###

 While most of the “Technology Tools” session was geared toward the use of software specifically designed for educational/professional purposes, several individuals mentioned how social media (e.g., Twitter, Facebook, blogs), which most of our students use in their everyday personal lives, can be adapted to serve a pedagogical function—for instance, as an alternative to the online discussion forums provided by learning management systems.
 (See below for more on discussion forums.)

-In particular, Kris Shaffer discussed his use of [Twitter](https://twitter.com/) as part of what he calls the *analyze–access–assimilate–apply* model of the flipped classroom.
-Kris explained how his students would tweet their observations about species counterpoint in real time as they attempted to figure out the rules for writing good *cantus firmus* melodies.
-You can read about Kris’s experiment [here](http://kris.shaffermusic.com/2013/01/species-counterpoint-twitter-inquiry-based-learning-and-the-inverted-class/). ***This should be updated with a link to, and description of, essay included in this volume.***
+In particular, Kris Shaffer discussed his use of Twitter as part of an "inquiry-based" approach to teaching species counterpoint.
+Kris explained how his students would tweet their observations in real time as they attempted to figure out the rules for each species, after which Kris would consolidate their tweets and fill in any gaps in their collective understanding.
+Your can read about Kris's experiment (and about inquiry-based learning) [here](shafferpt3.html).

+(Also, you can read about Alexander Ludwig's use of Twitter in music history classes as an alternative to traditional listening journals [here](ludwig.html).)

-## Additional Resources ##
+### Additional Resources ###

 Several other technology-related topics were touched on briefly during the conference.
 Below are links to various applications and online resources that were mentioned by the participants, and which may be of interest to readers.